yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 ## 4. Read Alignment
 **Inputs:** Trimmed paired *FASTQ* files, *STAR* genome index
 **Outputs:** *BAM* files; *STAR* log files
+Make sure to have the STARallsamples script saved as well because that is what we use to loop through all given samples!
 **Bash:**
 Activate STAR environment (if deactivated):
 ```